golint-fixer/ptichka/README.md

 `ptichka` should be run periodically (for example by cron).

-`ptichka` will get your Twitter timeline(s) messages and sends them to you by email.
+`ptichka` will get your Twitter timeline(s) messages and sends them on your email.

 ## Install